dadinn/mylisp/README.md

 # mylisp

-Lisp interpreter written in Clojure, to experiment with new `clojure.specs` features for evaluating and conforming S-exrpessions efficiently.
+Lisp interpreter written in Clojure, mainly as an exercise to experiment with `clojure.spec` features for conforming and destructuring S-expressions.

+## Goals

+The main goals of this LISP interpreter implementation is to support evaluation of S-expressions of untyped lambda calculus:

+* evaluation robust enough, so that Y-Combinator works
+* support for basic LISP macro system (dirty, non-hiegenic)

 ## Usage